• Color Guard

-The National SAR has created this Decade of Celebration calendar to list Revolutionary War signature events each year that will be the focus of the NSSAR main celebration.
+The National SAR has created this Decade of the American Revolution calendar to list Revolutionary War signature events each year that will be the focus of the NSSAR main celebration.
+Click on the Headline in WHITE below for the latest celebration information.
+Every State Society and all State Chapters should download the programs for the year and celebrate with us in your local area.

 2023 Boston Tea Party